matrix-org/synapse/docs/federate.md

 #### When do I need a SRV record or .well-known URI?

 If your homeserver listens on the default federation port (8448), and your `server_name` points to the host that your homeserver runs on, you do not need an SRV record or `.well-known/matrix/server` URI.

-For instance, if you registered `example.com` and pointed its DNS A record at a fresh server, you could install Synapse on that host, giving it a `server_name` of `example.com`, and it would automatically generate a valid TLS certificate for you via Let's Encrypt and no SRV record or `.well-known` URI would be needed.
+For instance, if you registered `example.com` and pointed its DNS A record at a fresh server, you could install Synapse on that host, giving it a `server_name` of `example.com`, and once [ACME](acme.md) support is enabled, it would automatically generate a valid TLS certificate for you via Let's Encrypt and no SRV record or .well-known URI would be needed.

 This is the common case, although you can add an SRV record or `.well-known/matrix/server` URI for completeness if you wish.